-First, we’d like to point out that there is a difference between regular cleaning, spring cleaning, and the best practices recommended by official organizations for cleaning & disinfecting.
+First, we’d like to point out that there is a difference between regular cleaning, spring cleaning, and the best practices recommended by official organizations for cleaning and disinfecting.
 We’ll review a couple of key points for all the different kinds of cleaning and provide a free download at the end with a spring-cleaning checklist to make those tasks a little easier.

+*Check with federal, state, and local organizations for specific recommendations.
 The CDC points out the difference between cleaning and disinfecting in a household setting by saying this: